 Ultimately, I ended up doing two portraits.
 One in pencil and one as a painting.
-If I were to do a painting alone, I wouldn’t have put so much effort into the pencil drawing.
+If I were to do painting alone, I wouldn’t have put so much effort into the pencil drawing.

 I was happy with how the final portrait turned out.
 If I hadn’t been flexible enough to change direction, I would have been very disappointed with this first portrait.

 This was a good lesson for me about what I could do in the ArtRage for iPad app.
-Looking back on it, the canvas texture I had defined was probably the reason why I couldn’t draw her eye correctly with pencil.
-The full desktop version and “Lite” version of ArtRage allows for more flexibility within the program.
+Looking back on it, the canvas texture I had defined was probably the reason why I couldn’t draw her eye correctly with the pencil.
+The full desktop version and “Lite” version of ArtRage allow for more flexibility within the program.
 Even though I had challenges, it’s still my favorite digital drawing and painting program by far.